-SyCip, Gorres, Velayo & Co. independent auditors and a member firm of Ernst & Young Global Limited, (i) audited AREIT's annual financial statements as at and for the years ended December 31, 2017, 2018, 2019 and 2020, which were prepared in compliance with PFRS; (ii) reviewed the interim condensed financial statements as of June 30, 2021 in accordance with Philippine Standards on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" (PSRE 2410), and (iii) examined our Company's pro forma condensed financial information as of and for the as of June 30, 2021 and year ended December 31, 2020 included in this Prospectus in accordance with Philippine Standard Assurance Engagements ("PSAE") 3420, Assurance Engagements to Report on the Compliance of Pro Forma Financial Information Included in a Prospectus.
+SyCip, Gorres, Velayo & Co. independent auditors and a member firm of Ernst & Young Global Limited, (i) audited AREIT's annual financial statements as at and for the years ended December 31, 2017, 2018, 2019 and 2020, which were prepared in compliance with PFRS; (ii) reviewed the interim condensed financial statements as of June 30, 2021 in accordance with Philippine Standards on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" (PSRE 2410), and (iii) examined our Company's pro forma condensed financial information as of and for the as of June 30, 2021 and for the six months ended June 30, 2021 and year ended December 31, 2020 included in this Prospectus in accordance with Philippine Standard Assurance Engagements ("PSAE") 3420, Assurance Engagements to Report on the Compliance of Pro Forma Financial Information Included in a Prospectus.